-The Topsail Turtle Project was organized by Karen Beasley, as she saw the need to preserve and protect the sea turtle nests, nesting females, and hatchlings on the 26 miles of coastline on Topsail Island.
+KBSTRRC began with the Topsail Turtle Project, which was organized by Karen Beasley in order to preserve and protect sea turtle nests, nesting females, and hatchlings on the 26 miles of coastline on Topsail Island.
 After Karen’s early death, the torch was passed on to her mother, Jean Beasley, the first Executive Director of both the nesting program and the rehabilitation center.
 Jean continues to serve as Board Member Emerita.

 The dream of a rehabilitation center was realized through the tireless efforts of the Beasley family; their financial support; the support of the project members; and the generous donations of money, time, and material from local residents, businesses, and visitors.

 After breaking ground in May 2010, the new Karen Beasley Sea Turtle Rescue and Rehabilitation Center in Surf City, NC opened its doors on November 7, 2013.
 After years of working in a crowded, cramped 900 square-foot space, caring for up to 40 turtles, the Center moved into its new 13,000+ square-foot building.

 HOW WE DID IT THE FIRST TIME (1997 – 2013)